About this listing

 For longer stays, park in the Boston Common Garage. ($27 a day).

-My partner made the maple & cherry furniture for this apartment.
-Please be nice to it (wipe & dry with spong any food..don't drip hot wax..).
+The maple & cherry furniture is made in Boston.
+Please be nice to it (wipe & dry with sponge any food..don't drip hot wax..).
 Also say what you like about it in your review (-: if you like it follow @treeturn on instagram!